radicle-dev/radicle-upstream/QA.md

 #### Source browsing

-- [ ] Metadata and stats in UI reflect what is in the actual repository
+- [ ] Metadata and stats in UI reflect what is in the actual repository; here are a couple commands that will help you get the numbers from a repository:
+  - local branch count
+    `git branch | wc -l`
+  - all unique contributors across all branches
+    `git shortlog --summary --numbered --email --all`
+  - all unique contributors in a specific branch
+    `git shortlog --summary --numbered --email myfunkybranch`
+  - unique commit count across all branches
+    `git rev-list --all --count`
+  - commit count in a specific branch
+    `git rev-list --count myfunkybranch`
 - [ ] `README.md` files are shown by default and markdown is rendered as HTML
   - [ ] Links to external resources open in external browser
   - [ ] Links to internal resources don't do anything
-  - [ ] If the project doesn't have a readme, a placeholder is shown
+  - [ ] If the project doesn't have a `README.md`, a placeholder is shown
 - [ ] Syntax highlighting works for source files
 - [ ] Binary files show a placeholder
 - [ ] It's possible to navigate to deeper hierarchies via the tree browser